catsmith/Comparative-Judgement-Research-Consortium/docs/resources/software.md

 - [BradleyTerry2](https://cran.r-project.org/package=BradleyTerry2) A comprehensive R package for analysing comparative judgement data
 - [speedyBBT](https://cran.r-project.org/package=speedyBBT) A suite of functions that allow a full, fast, and efficient Bayesian treatment of the Bradley–Terry model.
 - [hyper2](https://cran.r-project.org/package=hyper2) The hyper2 package provides functionality to work with extensions of the Bradley-Terry probability model such as Plackett-Luce likelihood including team strengths and reified entities (monsters).
+- [comparative-judgement](https://pypi.org/project/comparative-judgement/) A Python package that enables analysis of pair-wise comparisons for Bayesian Comparative Judgement (BCJ), multi-criteria Bayesian Comparative Judgement (MBCJ) and the BTM model.